araujoarthur/mycs50/README.md

-I'm posting my solutions to Harvard's CS50 Assignments.
+I'm posting my solutions to Introduction to Computer Science (Harvard's CS50) Assignments.

 Make sure you have completed your own assignment before looking other's answers as it might break the academic honesty.